-11. Tutorial
+10. Tutorial

-11.1 Quick Start: A Vision Guide 8.0 Tutorial
+10.1 Quick Start: A Vision Guide 7.0 Tutorial

-11.1.1 Tutorial Overview
+10.1.1 Tutorial Overview

-The purpose of this chapter is to walk you through a simple vision application to help introduce you to some of the Vision Guide 8.0 basic usage concepts and to show you how easy it is to use.
+The purpose of this chapter is to walk you through a simple vision application to help introduce you to some of the Vision Guide 7.0 basic usage concepts and to show you how easy it is to use.
 In many cases we will simply explain the steps to follow but will not explain the details behind what was done.
-This is because we want you to get used to the examples described in this tutorial as soon as possible.
 Then in the later chapters, you can read about the details.